nitishmurthy/nitishmurthy.github.io/index.md

-Hello and welcome to my blog.
+Blog on a bunch of stuff and my musings.